-Section 2.3 Here is the plan service area for Mutual of Omaha Rx
+Section 2.2 Here is the plan service area for Mutual of Omaha Rx

-Although Medicare is a Federal program, Mutual of Omaha Rx is available only to individuals who live in our plan service area.
+Mutual of Omaha Rx is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.